DaniLascu/Minesweeper-Console/README.md

 ![Game_Flow_Diagram](https://github.com/user-attachments/assets/a3c4e45e-c1b3-49ce-b804-bfb6f594c72c)
 ### <ins>Algorithms and Important Code Parts</ins>
 ### Board Generation and fill Algorithm
-Every cell of the board is in fact a variable of the Struct type shown below.
+Every Cell of the board is in fact a variable of the Struct type shown below.
 The struct has 4 attributes, that store the following:
 - if the cell contains a mine;
 - number of neighbour mines;
 - if the cell is flagged;
 - if the cell is open;
+The Cell Grid is a matrix of "struct cell" variables.
 ```C
 // struct ce reprezinta o celula din grid
 struct cell{